amsultan2010/abdullahosportfolio/src/content/projects/yournews.md

 ## Problem

+YourNews is a personalized news aggregator that ingests RSS sources, ranks content by relevance using TF-IDF/BM25, and surfaces AI summaries with structured insights, takeaways, actions, and watch items.
+It is designed to be fast, affordable, and to scale to thousands of users with caching and defensive ingestion built in.

 Traditional news aggregators (Google News, Feedly) have two major issues:

 1. **Generic Ranking**: Articles are sorted by recency or publisher prominence, not personal relevance.
 If you care about AI policy but not celebrity news, you still see both mixed together.